You: “Please put your things away.”

-1. Don’t fall into the trap of excuses and blame.
 When an issue comes up with your child, stay focused on the topic – your child’s behavior and the potential consequences.
 For example, your child might say, “I didn’t do my homework because the teacher didn’t explain what we were supposed to do.”
 He blames his refusal to do homework on his teacher, and says the teacher doesn’t treat him fairly in class.
 Our advice to his parent: Try not to get caught up in the idea that Johnny’s teacher “isn’t fair.”
 There’s lots of injustice in the world and Johnny will encounter it frequently – as we all do.
 Stay focused on the behavior (Johnny’s refusal to do his work) and the potential consequences (failing his class).
 You can say, “It sounds like you’re blaming your teacher for the fact that you didn’t do your homework…but it’s your responsibility.”

-2. Don’t fall into emotional traps.
 It’s easy to get caught up in the emotion of your child’s defiance.
 They’re upset, you’re upset and sometimes teachers or other adults are upset.
 Again, it takes the focus off the topic at hand.
 Don’t personalize what your child is saying or doing—just stay as objective as you can and focus on the matter at hand.

-3. Teach your child to think.
 Kids who defy authority are often reacting to adults and rules, rather than making conscious, deliberate choices.
 They don’t take time to think their actions through to what the potential consequences might be for their behavior.
 Weighing decisions and consequences, creating a list of pros and cons and then making a well thought-out choice is one of the most valuable skills your child can learn.
 It’s never too early to start teaching your child how to evaluate situations.
 So the next time she makes a comment like, “I’m not going to study for the test,” instead of getting caught up in emotion (which is natural for parents), ask her questions instead: “What might happen if you choose not to study?”
 If she responds with, “Nothing,” try to stay calm and continue with questions rather launching into a lecture or fight.
 You might ask, “Could you get a lower score, or even fail the test—or the class?”
 The point of the questions is not to interrogate, but to teach your child to think rather than react.

-4. Remember that consequences are a part of life.
 Whether they are natural consequences – something that occur naturally as a direct result of your child’s actions – or consequences that you provide, it’s how your child will learn about life.
 Allow them to occur even when your instincts shout out to save your child from being uncomfortable.

 School offers daily opportunities for conflict when a child defies authority.
 You might think of school as a preparation for the future workplace environment your child will potentially encounter.
 There are principals, teachers (bosses) and peers (co-workers).
 There are rules, expectations and rewards.
 You may be dreading the start of school, anticipating phone calls home about your child’s behavior.